Ka mate kāinga tahi, ka ora kāinga rua.

 Pam McKelvey (artist, retired teacher, Blackball resident)

-Dr Paul Maunder MNZM(Blackball/writer and dramatist with background in community activism) is Secretary/Treasurer.
+Dr Paul Maunder MNZM(Blackball/writer and dramatist with background in community activism) is Treasurer and Co-ordinator.

 Work plan for 2024: